 6. The completed flow should follow this simple construct:

-8. Progress through the following screens and verify the Flow has executed:
+8. Progress through the following screens and verify the Flow has been executed:

 Your new PDF document representing the first page of the PDF document should have been created within the target library: